 - You can store them in data structures such as hash tables, lists, …

 Example 1: Treating the functions as objects.

 In the above example, we have assigned the function shout to a variable.
-This will not call the function instead it takes the function object referenced by shout and creates a second name pointing to it, yell.
+This will not call the function instead it takes the function object referenced by a shout and creates a second name pointing to it, yell.

-Example 2: Passing the function as argument
+Example 2: Passing the function as an argument

 HI, I AM CREATED BY A FUNCTION PASSED AS AN ARGUMENT. hi, i am created by a function passed as an argument.

 In the above example, the greet function takes another function as a parameter (shout and whisper in this case).
-The function passed as argument is then called inside the function greet.
+The function passed as an argument is then called inside the function greet.

-Example 3: Returning functions from another functions.
+Example 3: Returning functions from another function.

 In the above example, we have created a function inside of another function and then have returned the function created inside.

 The above three examples depict the important concepts that are needed to understand decorators.
 After going through them let us now dive deep into decorators.